offani/ani-bot/README.md

-This is an bot i built
+This is an bot built by aniketh